oleksandr-andrushchenko/FeedbacksTelegramBot/README.md

 * create all possible search terms (for each type) in case of unknown selected????
-* integrate more databases
 * add overal term rating to feedback
 * improve all types of searching
 * fix bug with empty keyboard when error occurs in message handlers
 * ask user to leave a phone number or email for future notifications (is anybody gonna search him)
 * add results couns field to feeedbacK-search
 * implement the same logic for clarity orgs (as for persons was mada)
-* implement search by tax_number for orgs
-* add lookup processors test coverage
 * implement rpvoder search term variants as keyboard buttons
 * improve secrets for phone searching (add more)
 * array_unique for feedbacks & feedback searches